logux/docs/3-concepts/2-action.md

 # Actions

 Logux actions are very similar to [Redux actions].
-It is JSON objects, which describe what was changed in the application state.
-If the user does something, you should create action to change the state.
+JSON objects describes what was changed in the application state.
+If the user does something, client should create action to change the state.
 State changes will update UI.

-For instance, if user press like, your application will create an action like:
+For instance, if user press Like button, your application will create an action:

 ```js
 { type: 'like/add', postId: 39678 }
 ```

 Actions are immutable.
-You can’t change added action.
+You can’t change action.
 If you want to change the data or revert changes, you need to add a new action.

 There are only two mandatory requirements for actions:

 1. They must have `type` property with a string value.
 2. You can use only string, number, boolean, `null`, array, and object as values.
 All values should be serializable to JSON.
 This is why functions, class instances, `Symbol`, `BigInt` is prohibited.

+We recommend to keep actions atomic.
+It means that action should not contain current state.
+For instance, it is better to generate `likes/add` and `logux/remove` on the client, rather than `likes/set` with exact number.

+Server can send old action made by another user when this client was offline (for instance, another users will set like to the post too).
+In this case Logux Redux will revert own recent actions, add old changes from the server, and replay own actions again.
+As result, action will be applied again to the different state.
+Atomic `likes/add` will work great, but non-atomic `likes/set` will override other changes.

 [Redux actions]: https://redux.js.org/basics/actions